 Once the beets are done cooking [you can test them with a fork, they should pierce easily and slide off] remove them from the skillet, and let cool for about 5 minutes [until they are cool enough to handle].

 While the beets are cooling off, rinse out the large skillet you were just using, making sure to wipe it dry, add 1 1/2 cups vegetable oil and put over med-high heat.
-Combine the flour and seltzer, salt, pepper and cayenne.
-The consistency should be like sour cream, if it’s too thick add a little more flour, if it’s too thin, a little more seltzer.
-The thicker the better though – it coats the beets better.
+In a medium bowl combine the flour and seltzer, salt, pepper and cayenne.
+The consistency should be like sour cream, if it’s too thin add a little more flour, if it’s too thick, a little more seltzer.
+The thicker the better it coats the beets.
 Prepare a plate covered in paper towels or newspaper.
 Add a few beats to the mixture making sure they are all evenly coated.
-When the oil it ready, you can [carefully] flick a little water and see if it sizzles – if it does it’s ready, transfer beets to the oil in a slotted spoon.
+When the oil it ready, you can [carefully] flick a little water and see if it sizzles – or to be extra sure you can use a "test" beet and see if the batter turns golden when added to the oil.
+Transfer beets to the oil in a slotted spoon.
 Repeat until skillet is full with beets, wait 1 minute and then start to flip them.
 Beets are finished when the batter has turned golden brown.
 Transfer to platter and let paper soak up some of the oil.
 Repeat until all beets are finished.
 Serve on a fresh platter with aioli.
 Enjoy!